 If the student is using TN DEG #5 thru #8 for the upcoming term, they will need to complete a Tennessee Dual Enrollment Program Additional Courses Acknowledgement form.
 Forms can be scanned and emailed to firstname.lastname@example.org.

-The UT Martin Dual Enrollment Application is submitted before each semester.
-The application does have a “Course Information” section which is required, so the student will need to know which course(s) they plan to take before submitting the application.
+The UTM Dual Enrollment Application is term specific and must be submitted before each semester.
+The application does have a “Course Information” section which is required, so the student will need to know which course(s) they plan to take before submitting the application (dual enrollment students must register for dual enrollment course sections).
 If the course the student is interested in taking is not listed as an option in the application, please contact the Dual Enrollment Coordinator.

 Default username and password are as follows: